linkwarden/linkwarden/.github/CONTRIBUTING.md

 2. Open an issue with your planned implementation to discuss.

-3. Check in with me before starting development to make sure your work wont conflict with or duplicate existing work.
+3. Check in with me before starting development to make sure your work wont conflict with or duplicate existing work (by doing step 2).

 4. Commit, push, and submit a PR and wait for review feedback.